shefket-mustafa/shefket-mustafa/README.md

 ---

-## ⚡ Fun Facts
+## ⚡ Fun Facts and Goals

-- 🧠 I’m learning everything from the ground up — React 19, Vite, Context API, and beyond
 - 🐾 I have a toy poodle who probably knows more CSS than me
-- 🎯 Goal: Get really good at front end development!
+- 🎯 Getting really good at front end development!

 ---